Safety & Training

 Schoenfelder Renovations employs a full time safety coordinator who trains and tests crews.
 He also inspects sites to ensure that proper safety practices and record keeping are being followed.
 He provides the site supervisors with content and reminders for weekly safety meetings.
 When he encounters a crew member that is not following proper safety procedures, he will first remind them of the correct procedure and the importance of it.
 If he observes that incorrect practice again, he writes up a report to the office and the subcontractor, documenting the violation.
 At first the crews didn’t like his involvement.
 Over time, they have realized that we do this out of concern for their safety.

 Schoenfelder Renovations takes the welfare of our employees and clients seriously.
-Located in Minnesota, we serve the entire nation from coast to coast.
+We serve the entire nation from coast to coast.
 We specialize in commercial renovation services including windows and doors, siding, flooring, roofing, painting, and restoration services.
 You’ll appreciate our fixed-price bidding process.
 Contact us at (952) 345-2900 to request a bid.